Revolver (2005 film): Plot

 Later, at a visit to his doctor, he is given the same prognosis and said to have three days to live.
 Jake returns to Avi and Zach's poolhall with a satchel of money and agrees to their terms.
-The mysterious men reveal that his money will be used to fund their money lending enterprise, then question Jake about his time in prison.
-Jake explains that he was given a choice to either spend 14 years in the general prison population or 7 years in solitary confinement, of which he chose the latter.
+The mysterious men reveal that his money will be used to fund their money-lending enterprise, then question Jake about his time in prison.
+Jake explains that he was given a choice to either spend 14 years in the general prison population or 7 years in solitary confinement, so he chose the latter.

-During his stint in solitary confinement, Jake learns of a specific strategy (referred to as "The Formula") that is supposed to let its user win every game.
+During his stint in solitary confinement, Jake learns of a specific strategy (referred to as "the Formula") that is supposed to let its user win every game.
 The Formula itself was discovered by two unnamed men who inhabited adjacent cells on either side of Jake's own.
 They are referred to as a chess expert and a con man.
 During the first five years of his seven-year sentence, the three men communicate their thoughts on confidence tricks and chess moves via messages hidden inside library books, such as The Mathematics of Quantum Mechanics.

-The chess expert and the con man plan to leave their cells simultaneously, and promise to take Jake with them.
-But when they disappear from their cells, they leave Jake behind to serve the remaining two years of his sentence.
+The chess expert and the con man plan to leave their cells simultaneously, and promise to take Jake with them, but when they disappear from their cells, they leave Jake behind to serve the remaining two years of his sentence.
 When Jake is released, he finds that all of his possessions and money have been taken by the two men with whom he had shared everything.
-Disheartened, he uses The Formula, to go about winning at various casinos.
-Jake garnered a reputation that led many gambling houses to fear his freakishly good 'luck', and is blacklisted by many casinos.
+Disheartened, he uses the Formula, to go about winning at various casinos.
+Jake garnered a reputation that led many gambling houses to fear his freakishly good "luck", and is blacklisted by many casinos.
 The Formula applies to any game, and is often exemplified by Jake's apparent mastery of chess.

-Meanwhile, Macha brokers a cocaine deal with Lily Walker (Francesca Annis), the advisor of unseen crime kingpin Sam Gold, who is supposedly the "ultimate figure" that all other underworld members aspire to be.
+Meanwhile, Macha brokers a cocaine deal with Lily Walker, the advisor of unseen crime kingpin Sam Gold, who is supposedly the "ultimate figure" that all other underworld members aspire to be.
 Walker warns Macha that Sam Gold is not someone to be delayed and emphasizes that he "hates publicity".
 Jake accompanies Avi and Zach as they perform a heist of a vault full of the cocaine from Macha's casino.
-Desperate that he is now indebted to Gold, Macha sends Paul to appeal to his rival, Triad kingpin Lord John (Tom Wu) to sell him replacement cocaine at a heavily inflated price.
+Desperate that he is now indebted to Gold, Macha sends Paul to appeal to his rival, Triad kingpin Lord John, to sell him replacement cocaine at a heavily inflated price.
 Lord John insultingly declines making a deal with his enemy.
-With Jake, Zach and Avi then rob John for millions of dollars; Framing Macha for the theft.
+With Jake, Zach and Avi then rob John for millions of dollars, framing Macha for the theft.